netreconlab/Parse-Swift/README.md

 github "netreconlab/Parse-Swift"
 ```
 Run `carthage update`, and you should now have the latest version of ParseSwift SDK in your Carthage folder.

-## Example Apps and Frameworks
-Below is a list of apps and frameworks that use Parse-Swift to help developers take advantage of the framework:
-- [ParseServerSwift](https://github.com/netreconlab/parse-server-swift) - Write Parse Cloud Code in Swift using Parse-Swift
-- [ParseServerAnyAnalytics](https://github.com/netreconlab/parse-server-any-analytics-adapter) - Analytics adapter to connect Parse Server analytics to any 3rd party analytics tool
-- [CarekitSampe-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit) - An example application of [CareKit](https://github.com/carekit-apple/CareKit)'s OCKSample synchronizing CareKit data to the Cloud via [ParseCareKit](https://github.com/netreconlab/ParseCareKit)
-- [ParseCareKit](https://github.com/netreconlab/ParseCareKit) - Synchronize CareKit 2.1+ data with a parse-server using Parse-Swift
-- [SnapCat](https://github.com/netreconlab/SnapCat) - SnapCat is a social media application for posting pictures, comments, and finding friends.
-SnapCat is designed using SwiftUI and the ParseSwift SDK
-- [ParseMigrateKeychain](https://github.com/netreconlab/ParseMigrateKeychain) - A sample app that demonstrates how to migrate an app written with the Parse [Objective-C SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX) to the Parse-Swift SDK

 ## Usage Guide